FrodeRanders/dicom-tools/README.md

 GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
-As such, it was the largest analysis ever made on this type of data, based on annual mammography screening of women in Sweden.
+As such, it was the largest analysis ever made on this type of data, based on annual mammography screening of women in a county of Sweden.

-This statistics was used for base lining and tuning of an AI for assisted screening of mammography X-rays.
+This statistics was used for baselining and tuning of an AI for assisted screening of mammography X-rays.

 Of interest, could be that we needed to instruct the GE PACS to MOVE the structured reports,